 Leonardo: A Master of Emotion, If Not Desires

 Leonardo is often presumed to have foregone carnal pleasures in his singular pursuit of artistic inspiration.
 He stated, “Whoso curbs not lustful desires puts himself on a level with the beasts.”
 But we can see in his work a full engagement with the physical world and the many emotions expressed by men as well as women.
 Whether he was “scared straight” – or at least set on a path to celibacy – by his experiences with the Office of the Night is a matter left to conjecture.
 But at least in his artwork, imbued with light, and passion, and transcendence, we can see the full-blooded man, able to experience and represent all the emotions, including lust and cupidity, through the works he created.

 It is clear, too, that Leonardo was a man of his time – and of the places where he lived.
 Perhaps in his later career, having left the relatively tolerant city of Florence, his public persona changed along with his addresses, even if, in his private life, he continued his relationships with male paramours.
-Such was the necessity if he was to continue with his high-profile commissions.
+Such was the necessity if he was to continue with his high-profile commissions, such as the Mona Lisa.
 Those evening strolls through the streets of Florence were but a fleeting chapter of a life he intended to remain hidden.

 Title Image: Giovanni di Ser Giovanni Guidi (Lo Scheggia), Reclining Young Man, c.
 1450 (Image Credit: Réunion des Musées Nationaux/Art Resource, NY)